 4. Do you have any suggestions for getting an agent?

-Here are my answers (please note: I have updated and revised my answers as of 2014 to reflect the current market):
+Here are my answers (upated as of 2018 to reflect the current market):

-You may want to negotiate a modest royalty and see where it goes.
+2. You may want to negotiate a modest royalty and see where it goes.
 I wouldn’t make it a deal breaker, but it’s worth pursuing as a possibility.
 Another negotiating point is whether your name is on the cover as a co-author or “as told to.”
 Depending on your goals, this may be worthwhile for you.
-In addition, you want to ask the author whether they are comfortable giving you credit as either writer or editor.
+In addition, you want to ask the author whether they are comfortable giving you credit as either writer or, if they don’t want to admit they hired a ghostwriter, would they credit you as editor.
 If not, will they allow you to mention the project at all to prospective clients?
 If not, this can be a negative for you when you are trying to land the next project.